CMPUT301F25Ducker/ducker-quacks/README.md

 ## Notes & Testing
 - The app relies on Firestore structure described above; some features assume specific fields exist (ex. `attendees`, `waitingList`).
-- Unit and instrumentation tests live under `app/src/test` and `app/src/androidTest` if added; run via Android Studio or Gradle.
+- Unit and instrumentation tests live under `app/src/test` and `app/src/androidTest` if added; run via Android Studio or Gradle and automatically upon pushes via GitHub Actions.

 ### Interactive Prototype
 You can explore our full interactive prototype and detailed design on Figma: